 Before responding to any WhatsApp message regarding a job offer, it is important to research the company.
 Check their website, social media pages, and other online platforms to ensure that the company is legitimate.
 Also, check to see if the person reaching out to you is connected to the company on LinkedIn or is featured on their website.

-Many WhatsApp spammers are pretending to work at legitimate companies, but are not actually employees.
-If the company says it’s based in Canada, but the person messaging is using a foreign number, that might be a sign that they don’t really work at the company.
+Unfortunatley, many WhatsApp and SMS scammers are pretending to work at legitimate companies, but are not actually employees.
+They may even use logos or real website content.
+If the company says it’s based in Canada, but the person messaging is using a foreign number, that is probably a sign that they don’t really work at the company.
+You can also check the company’s team page and LinkedIn.

-If you cannot find any information about the company, or if their website seems unprofessional or incomplete, it is likely a scam.
+If you cannot find any information about the person, or company, or if their website seems unprofessional or incomplete, it is likely a scam.

 Verify the recruiter’s identity